julian-molina/Documentation/pages/suite/suite-webhook-notifications.md

 * ```chart.atAnyTimeFrame.externalSignal.message```

-For example, a simple condition evluating to ```true``` when a the last message received is a buy signal from TradingView would look like this:
+For example, a simple condition evaluating to ```true``` when a the last message received is a buy signal from TradingView would look like this:

 ```js
 chart.atAnyTimeFrame.externalSignal.source === "Trading-View" && chart.atAnyTimeFrame.externalSignal.message === "Buy"